 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Baha’is believe that God has created all humanity in His image — not physically, but spiritually, as Baha’u’llah wrote in The Hidden Words:

 The next time someone serves you in a restaurant or in any business transaction, look for this quality of joy and satisfaction.
 When you find it, you’ve likely found someone who loves serving others.

 Baha’is believe strongly in the importance of this principle — in fact, the Baha’i teachings say that the education of all the world’s children should include this vital understanding of work as service.
 Abdu’l-Baha put it this way:

-Honesty and trustworthiness also contribute to the perfection of any person’s craft or profession, which Abdu’l-Baha calls “the source of human happiness:”
+Honesty and trustworthiness also contribute to the perfection of any person’s craft or profession, which Abdu’l-Baha called “the source of human happiness:”

 Perfection of work is man’s greatest reward.
 When a man sees his work perfected and this perfection is the result of incessant labour and application he is the happiest man in the world.
 Work is the source of human happiness.

 Sign in or create an accountContinue with Facebook